DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 35: "Do you even lift, Mother nature?"" -"Devicat: (27-May-22)
 * 36: "Listen, listen --- But, anyways. ![devicatSip](https://static-cdn.jtvnw.net/emoticons/v2/306362029/default/light/1.0 "devicatSip") " -Devicat (27-May-22)
 * 37: "Don't worry I lurk in the bushes" -DeviCat (27-May-22)
+* 38: "Just let it rip!
+All the EVIL!
+Just let it go! devicatSpook" -Devicat: (27-May-22)
+* 39: "I might have to shrink you guys both down" -DeviCat (28-May-22)
+* 40: "I wanna make my room into a jungle 🌱🌱🌱 ." -60MinuteGaming: (30-May-22)

 There may be quotes newer than these that have yet to be collected.